Clarkinia/clarkiniaastrology/messagereceived.md

 ---
 layout: clients
-header: Thank you for your payment.
+header: Thank you for your interest.
-subhead: You will receive a confirmation email shortly.
+subhead: You will receive a reply in two shakes of a lamb's tail.
-name: Thank you
+name: Message received
-price: 150
 slug: clients
 sku: ASTcar
 image: store_career_noun_1502690_cc.svg